You are here:

 Awareness

-To make all children, adolescents, and coaches aware that there is a contact person, this person or their representative introduces themselves at every event of the Hamburg Rowing Youth.
-Additionally, there is a notice board with contact details.
+To make all children and young people, as well as coaches, aware that there is a contact person, this person or their representative introduces themselves at every event of the Hamburg Rowing Youth.
+Furthermore, there is a notice with the contact details.

-At the autumn training camp in Ratzeburg, with many new children, there will be a short session on the topic of PSG.
+At the autumn training camp in Ratzeburg, with many new children, there is a short session on the topic of PSG.

 Structure

-Doors must be closed in the changing rooms, and photo and video recordings are also prohibited here.
+In the changing rooms, doors must be closed, and image and sound recordings are also prohibited here.

 Accommodation in youth hostel rooms is gender-separated.
-Children and adolescents do not stay overnight in the private areas of supervising persons.
+Children and young people do not stay overnight in the private areas of the supervising persons.

-Showers are also to be used only by one’s own gender.
-Changing rooms are only to be entered by coaches with the consent of the children and adolescents.
-Coaches should not change and shower together with children and adolescents, even if they are of similar age or the same gender.
+Also, showers are only to be entered by one’s own gender.
+Changing rooms are only entered by coaches with the consent of the children and young people.
+Coaches should not change and shower together with children and young people, even if they are of similar age or the same gender.

 Meetings should always be announced to a third person.

-Meetings should preferably not take place in rooms; if this is not possible, the “open door principle” or the “six-eye principle” applies.
+Meetings should preferably not take place in rooms; if this is not possible, the “open door policy” or the “six-eyes principle” applies.

-Children and adolescents are not to be taken into the private areas of supervisors.
+Children and young people are not taken into the private areas of the supervisors.

 I Conclusion

-Through good contact and exchange with children’s coaches and children at events in various settings, there are always opportunities to observe situations and seek dialogue in case of irregularities.
+Thanks to good contact and exchange with the children’s coaches and children at events in various settings, there is always the opportunity to observe situations and to seek dialogue in case of concerns.
 This opportunity is always utilized when needed.
-The Hamburg Rowing Youth aims to create a safe place for everyone and, based on this concept, is committed to achieving this with all its efforts.
+The Hamburg Rowing Youth aims to create a safe space for everyone and, based on this concept, is fully committed to achieving this.